jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

 [S3 console][s3-console] website):

  1. Create S3 bucket names corresponding to my site's domain names:
-    `jamesmurty.com` and `www.jamesmurty.com`
+    `james.murty.co` and `www.james.murty.co`
- 2. Upload the generated site files in the `html/` directory to the bucket `jamesmurty.com`.
+ 2. Upload the generated site files in the `html/` directory to the bucket `james.murty.co`.
 I used my [Synchronize][] application, but any S3-compatible file copying program will do.
  3. Visit the bucket's exact *Endpoint* URL as shown in the *Static Website Hosting* properties area to make sure everything looks and works properly.

-To configure the `www.jamesmurty.com` root domain bucket to redirect requests to the authoritative `jamesmurty.com` bucket:
+To configure the `www.james.murty.co` root domain bucket to redirect requests to the authoritative `james.murty.co` bucket:

  - Edit the bucket Properties and open the *Static Website Hosting* section.
  - Select *Redirect all requests to another host name*
- - Enter the root domain: `jamesmurty.com`
+ - Enter the root domain: `james.murty.co`

 Because my original blog used `/feed/` as the RSS feed endpoint, I also needed to make this URL path point to the new RSS feed location `/feeds/rss.xml`.
 This